lcharlois-neotys/docker-selenium/docs/interview.md

 There was no promotion in the beginning, I suppose the success of it is due to the fact that is an obvious use case for any developer that needs [Selenium][] and knows how handy [docker][] technology is regarding disposable infrastructure.

-Automation testers probably Google 2 words: *selenium* and *docker* then the top results are the official project and secondly this one or sometimes the other way around depending on Google mood *(i.e. Google algorithm in relation to the browser user stats)*.
+Automation testers probably Google 2 words: *Selenium* and *docker* then the top results are the official project and secondly this one or sometimes the other way around depending on Google mood *(i.e. Google algorithm in relation to the browser user stats)*.

 <h4 id="PITCH">How did you get some of our Zalando teams to use it?
 How did you make the pitch?</h4>

 When I started at [Zalando][] in March 2015 we didn't have [Sauce Labs][sauce], only a centralized [Selenium Grid][grid] in our data center which acted as a kind of [SPOF][] (Single Point of Failure) for our [Zalando teams][zal-teams] let alone the fact you couldn't see the tests running nor have recorded video results which are 2 features of this project.

-My team, in charge of the Test Infrastructure, later on managed to acquire [Sauce Labs][sauce] enterprise which has all these features and support hundreds of browsers combinations so is the natural preferred way of getting a front-end testing infrastructure these days but [docker-selenium][] still keeps 3 advantages:
+My team, in charge of the Test Infrastructure, later on managed to acquire [Sauce Labs][sauce] enterprise which has all these features and support hundreds of browsers combinations so is the natural preferred way of getting a front-end testing infrastructure these days but [docker-Selenium][] still keeps 3 advantages:

 - **cost**: is free.
 - **speed**: runs around 2x faster than a paid cloud based [Selenium][] solution.